Collapse of Irrelevant Representations (CIR) Ensures Robust and Non-Disruptive LLM Unlearning: Limitations

 \section{Limitations}

-\paragraph{WMDP imprefections} We suspect that some amount of unrobustness is caused by certain WMDP questions being easy to guess without knowing the answer.
-For example in WMDP-Cyber, among questions where the attack increases accuracy, the correct answer is the longest option 52\% of the time, compared to 14\% for the rest.
+\paragraph{WMDP imperfections} We suspect that some unrobustness is caused by certain WMDP questions being easy to guess without knowing the answer.
+For example, in WMDP-Cyber, among questions where the attack increases accuracy, the correct answer is the longest option 52\% of the time, compared to 14\% for the rest.
 More information in Appendix~\ref{sec:guessability}.
+Fixing this issue may push post-attack accuracies even closer to the random level.

-\paragraph{Scaling to more facts} In our work we targeted facts present in the WMDP dataset.
-But for full bio and cyber safety we will need to unlearn orders of magnitude more.
-Now, a significant limiting factor becomes a lack of high-quality unlearning data.
-Creating such datasets will require a ton of work from bio and cyber experts, and releasing them publicly would pose a security risk, so both creation and usage of such datasets will need to be coordinated for example by AI Safety Institutes.
+\paragraph{Scaling to more facts} In our study, we target facts present in the WMDP dataset.
+Scaling to full bio and cyber safety will require unlearning orders of magnitude more facts.
+A bottleneck to this, is the lack of high-quality unlearning data, with existing bio and cyber unlearning corpora \citep{li_wmdp_2024} containing mostly benign text.
+Creating better datasets will require a ton of work from bio and cyber experts, and releasing them publicly would pose a security risk, so both creation and usage of such datasets will need careful coordination by specialized bodies.

-\paragraph{More work needed for unlearning tendencies} Note that the assumption that common representations are irrelevant, works well when unlearning \emph{knowledge} -- the relevant representations are fact-specific, and so quite rare.
-But if we hope to unlearn \emph{tendencies} (like power-seeking, deceptiveness, etc.), then the harmful representations are often quite common across training texts.
-So there, choosing which representations to collapse will need to be more elaborate than simply doing PCA.
-We leave it for future work to explore this.
+\paragraph{More work needed for unlearning tendencies} Note that the assumption that common representations are irrelevant works well when unlearning \emph{knowledge}, as the relevant representations are fact-specific, and therefore relatively rare.
+But if we hope to unlearn \emph{tendencies} (such as power-seeking, deceptiveness, etc.), then the harmful representations are often quite common across training texts.
+So choosing which representations to collapse will need to be more elaborate than simply doing PCA.
+We leave it for future work to explore.